Perdita Barran

 Perdita Elizabeth Barran is a Professor of Mass Spectrometry at the University of Manchester.
 She is Director of the Michael Barber Centre for Collaborative Mass Spectrometry.
 She develops and applies ion-mobility spectrometry–mass spectrometry to the study of molecule structure and is searching for biomarkers for Parkinson's disease.
 She is Associate Dean for Research Facility Development at the University of Manchester.
 In 2020 and 2021 she was seconded to work for the Department of Health and Social Care as an advisor on the use case for mass spectrometry as a diagnostic method for diagnosis of COVID infection.

-She was awarded the 2009 Joseph Black award, and the 2020 Theophillus Redwood Award from the Royal Society of Chemistry Analytical Division.
-Along with a team of researchers 'NosetoDiagnose' she won the Horizon Prize from the Royal Society of Chemistry 2021.

 Education and early career

 Barran went to Godolphin and Latymer School.
 She moved to the University of Manchester to study chemistry, graduating in 1994.
 She joined the University of Sussex for her graduate studies, working with Harry Kroto and Tony Stace.